Contents

 Style Accent.

-Skylights can affect a house’s interior decoration like no other component, adding an unforeseen punch in stairways or office or by providing a focal point in living spaces and kitchen areas.
+Skylights can affect a house’s interior decoration like no other component, adding an unanticipated punch in stairways or home offices or by supplying a focal point in living spaces and kitchen areas.

 Cons.